judedaryl/formgp/README.md

 The simplest React form handler you can ever use.
 No components, just a simple hook that handles changes to your form values.

-> Wanted to use Formula1 or formgp or Formula-One but those was taken. i cry 😭 😭 😭
+> Wanted to use Formula1 or formulaone or Formula-One but those were taken. i cry 😭 😭 😭

 ## Getting Started